mikgroup/mridata/README.md

 Redis is used as a message worker for Django, and Celery.

 Each of these packages (Django, PostgresSQL, Celery, and Redis) runs in their own Docker images (web, postgres, worker, redis).

+## Code structure

+The [src] folder contains the Django source code for the website. [src/mridata_org] contains the project code, and [src/mridata_app] contains code for the Django app (mridata_app). [src/templates] contains the HTML template code for each webpage.

+### mridata_app

+Data models, which include scan parameters and links to thumbnails and data files, are described in [src/mridata_app/models.py].
+There are two main types of models: Data and TempData.
+Data is the final model for the stored ISMRMRD data.
+It must have the thumbnail file, and ismrmrd file populated.
+TempData has four sub-classes: GeData, SiemensData, PhilipsData, and IsmrmrdData.

+Backend processing tasks, including ISMRMRD conversion, and thumbnail extraction, are described in [src/mridata_app/tasks.py].

+Filter options on the main page are described in [src/mridata_app/filters.py]

+Uploading form options are described in [src/mridata_app/forms.py]